 A: (Amanda) As mentioned, AI can aggregate reams of data and process it with a level of accuracy and speed previously not thought possible.
 This data is much more valuable when processed from one unified place.
 It aligns decisions and ensures they’re all made from the same information.

-Instead of making decisions like what products to buy and where to send them in silos, they can instead be made in parallel with each other.
-More importantly, unified data ensures merchandisers make decisions that amplify each other’s impact—creating that “one plus one equals three” effect where the combined benefit exceeds the sum of individual improvements.
+Instead of making decisions, such as which products to buy and where to send them, in silos, they can be made in parallel with each other.
+More importantly, unified data ensures that merchandisers make decisions that amplify each other’s impact—creating the “one plus one equals three” effect, where the combined benefit exceeds the sum of individual improvements.

 Through this approach, merchandisers will have fewer out-of-stocks, reduced waste, and see clear improvements to the customer experience.
 That’s where the unified piece really comes into play.